We know planning for a Disney World vacation can raise a LOT of questions!

 8. How do I keep the weather from ruining my trip?

 Be prepared!
 But also, temper those expectations.
 Make sure you pack things like rain gear or clothing that will help keep you cool in the heat.
-Definitely check the weather before your trip, and during, to know what to expect.
-But remember that Florida weather can be unpredictable, so it’s better to be overprepared than underprepared!
-Hats, umbrellas, ponchos, waterproof shoes — these are all your friends in Disney World!
+Definitely check the weather before your trip, and during your trip, to know what to expect.

 9. How do I fill a whole day without going into a park if I have young kids?